1. Qualifying for AfricanArtVillage Wholesale

 - You agree not to use AfricanArtVillage’s features or tools to direct transactions off AfricanArtVillage All purchase orders initiated through AfricanArtVillage Wholesale must remain on AfricanArtVillage Wholesale.

-- You agree to allow buyers and AfricanArtVillage to contact you via AfricanArtVillage regarding orders you receive.
+- You agree to allow buyers and AfricanArtVillage to contact you via phone, email, or AfricanArtVillage’s Conversations tool regarding orders you receive.
 Not responding to inquiries from AfricanArtVillage within seven (7) calendar days may result in the suspension or termination of your account.

 - You agree only to sell items on AfricanArtVillage that comply with AfricanArtVillage policy

-- Money must be refund when an item is not being as described
+- Money should be refund when an item is not being as described

-- Money must be refund when an item has not been delivered
+- Money should be refund when an item has not been delivered

 Before purchasing, it is best to locate and get familiar with the shop’s policy.
 You can also go to the Shipping & Policies tab on an individual listing page.